Dix Park: History

 The Dix Hill / Dorothea Dix Hospital site was added to the National Register of Historic Places in 1990.

 The North Carolina legislature created the Dorothea Dix Property Study Commission in 2003 to explore options for the hospital site after its closure, at that time planned for 2007.
 The suggestion to use the site as a park was first made at a public forum on February 9, 2004.
 In August, 2004 community organizations and individuals formed Friends of Dorothea Dix Park.
 In 2006, a group of affluent donors formed Dix Visionaries to support creation of the park.
 In 2007, a grassroots campaign called Dix 306 called for the full 306 acres to be used for the park.

+On December 4, 2012, the North Carolina Council of State and the Raleigh City Council approve a plan for Raleigh to lease the Dix campus from the state.
+On December 28, nearing the end of her term as Governor, Bev Perdue and Raleigh Mayor Nancy McFarlane sign the lease.
+By March, 2013, Republicans in the North Carolina Senate had passed a bill voiding the lease.
+It did not pass in the House, but did reopen negotiation around the terms of the lease.

-The City of Raleigh purchased the land from the State of North Carolina in 2015, and in 2018 Raleigh released the final master plan and opened the park to the public for recreational use.
+In 2015, after extensive negotiations, Governor Pat McCrory and Mayor McFarlane announce they have reached a new deal, in which Raleigh will purchase the Dix property for $52 million.
+The City of Raleigh purchased the land from the State of North Carolina in July of 2015, and in 2018 Raleigh released the final master plan and opened the park to the public for recreational use.
 By 2025, the city had already demolished 25 buildings on the site, totaling about 50,000 square feet.
 Demolition of some larger buildings is planned for 2026.